Eduard Bass: Life

 Eduard Bass was born Eduard Schmidt on 1 January 1888 in the Újezd district of Prague.
 In 1905, he graduated from the real school in Prague-Old Town and at the same time he apprenticed with his father, who owned a small brush factory.
 From 1905, he studied chemistry at the Czech Technical University in Prague, but also worked as a sales representative for his father's company.
 While working, he travelled around Europe, attending cabaret performances, and he aspired to perform in cabaret himself.

 In 1910, he began performing in the Prague cabaret U Bílé labutě ('At White Swan').
 Because the singer František Leopold Šmíd with a similar surname was the main star there, he took the pseudonym Bass after his sonorous bass voice.
 In 1913, he moved to the Červená sedma ('Red Seven') cabaret, and later became its director.
-In 1915, he married actress (and later sculptor) Táňa Kryková and moved into a house on Jiráskovo Square.
+In 1915, he married actress (and later sculptor) Táňa Kryková and moved into a house on the square Jiráskovo náměstí.

 During World War I, due to heart disease, he worked as a typist.
 In that time, he had the time and freedom to publish in magazines as a journalist.
 He founded the satirical journals Leták and Šibeničky, where he criticised the situation in Austria-Hungary.
 From 1920, he became an editor of the newspaper Lidové noviny, but soon he also became a columnist and reporter.
 His skills made him a reader's favorite and he helped the newspaper's popularity.
 In 1933–1938, he was the editor-in-chief of Lidové noviny.
 He then had to leave for political reasons, but continued to contribute to the newspaper as an independent journalist until 1941.

 In 1945, Bass returned to his job as editor in Lidové noviny (that time called Svobodné noviny), and served as editor-in-chief from May 1945 to August 1946.
 Due to the death of his wife in 1945 and other circumstances, he was unable to concentrate on his work and left the newspaper for good.
 Eduard Bass died of heart disease in Prague on 2 October 1946, at the age of 58.
 He is buried at the Vyšehrad Cemetery.